 Subordinate Commercial Paper.
 The District maintains a commercial paper note program.
 Under the District's commercial paper program, commercial paper notes may be issued at prevailing interest rates for periods of not more than 270 days from the date of issuance.
 In connection with its commercial paper program, the District has covenanted to procure and maintain in effect for any series or subseries of commercial paper notes issued thereunder one or more liquidity facilities enabling it to borrow an aggregate amount at least equal to the principal amount of such series or subseries of commercial paper notes.
-As of March 1, 2025, the District had no Commercial Paper Notes (Wastewater Series) issued for the benefit of the Wastewater System under the District's commercial paper program.
-Commercial paper notes issued for the benefit of the Wastewater System under such program (and the District's repayment obligation for amounts borrowed, if any, under any applicable liquidity facility therefor), are payable from and secured by a pledge of Wastewater Revenues on a basis subordinate to the Wastewater System Revenue Bonds and Parity Debt.
-See APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WASTEWATER SYSTEM) - WASTEWATER SYSTEM FINANCES - Outstanding Debt" for additional information regarding the District's authorized commercial paper note program.
+As of March 1, 2025, the District had outstanding \$261,000,000 aggregate principal amount of tax-exempt Commercial Paper Notes (Water Series) issued for the benefit of the Water System under the District's commercial paper program.
+Commercial paper notes issued for the benefit of the Water System under such program (and the District's repayment obligation for amounts borrowed, if any, under any applicable liquidity facility therefor), are payable from and secured by a pledge of Water Revenues on a basis subordinate to the Water System Revenue Bonds and Parity Debt.
+See also APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WATER SYSTEM) - WATER SYSTEM FINANCES - Outstanding Debt" and "- Subordinate Commercial Paper Program" for additional information regarding the District's authorized commercial paper note program.

-Issuance of Additional Wastewater System Revenue Bonds and Parity Debt; Junior and Subordinate Obligations
+Issuance of Additional Water System Revenue Bonds and Parity Debt; Junior and Subordinate Obligations